Choosing the best places to stay in Bali is no easy task.

 Perfect for: Families or older couples

 Sanur is a port town and the gateway to the Nusa Islands.
-Because of this, most people have heard of Sanur, but only some choose to stay here.
+Because of this, most people have heard of Sanur, but not many choose to stay here.

 It’s also close to the airport, so it’s an ideal place to stay in Bali if you’re flying out early the next day (or arriving late).